penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 !!! note
     When presented with a screen that says Signature verification failed, click `Yes`.
 It is expected as add-ons aren’t signed with LineageOS’s official key!

-!!! success
-    Device firmware should be installed successfully.

 ## Installing LineageOS from recovery

 * Download the [LineageOS zip file](https://github.com/penglezos/device_xiaomi_raphael/releases/latest).
 Simply download the latest zip file, named `lineage-21.0-xxxxxxxx-UNOFFICIAL-raphael.zip`.